w3cping/credential-considerations/credentials-considerations.md

 Blind signatures may be a way to provide unlinkability of a presentation between a verifier and the issuer.
 (The verifier and issuer can confirm that the presented credential was issued by the issuer, but not to which holder it was issued.)

 ### In-context explanations

+Credentials must only be provided when the user chooses to present them.
+In order for the user to have a genuine choice, the user must have an informed understanding of what they are presenting, for what reason, and the implications of doing so.
+As with other examples of [asking for permission on the Web](https://github.com/w3cping/adding-permissions), explanations should be provided in the context of the web site and the action the user is taking.
+Where browsers, wallets and other user agents are all involved in the selection and presentation of credentials, explanations must be clearly and consistently communicated throughout the ceremonial process.

+Explanations should describe who is accessing identity credentials, what attributes, capabilities or inferences are accessed, for what purpose the credential is needed, and how data will be used, shared and retained.
+In order to ensure appropriate use of government-issued high-assurance credentials and to provide [accountability against abuse](#accountability), explanations should also include the justification for the use of credentials, a declaration of that usage and an evaluation or attestation by a reviewing authority.

+> Example in-context explanation: "To sign up for this governmental program, Agency X may access, with your permission, your name and identity number in order to confirm your eligibility for the program, as required by Statute Y. This data will be used to confirm your identity, your income level and citizenship status.
+Data Protection Authority Z has confirmed that this is a legitimate request and that policies and technical mechanisms are in place to assure that your credentials are not used for any other purpose or shared with other parties."

+This information should be consistently presented in both plain language and machine-readable format.

+Where credentials can be used to recognize people (for example, where presentations are linkable or identifiable credentials are presented), prompts should explicitly indicate the tracking capability, for consumption by user agents and users, but also by researchers and regulators.

+This is a specific instance of the [privacy principles of transparency](https://w3ctag.github.io/privacy-principles/#transparency).

+### Voluntary presentation

 ### Friction